Ultimate Europe (21 Day)

 What is unique about this program?

 This program provides the best combination of dynamic cities and outdoor adventures.
 Touring and sightseeing in large cities can become overwhelming, so we include fun activities to keep the trip engaging and exciting!
-Whether it’s attending an event at a leather shop in Florence, taking a French cooking class or bike riding through beautiful Munich, each day is sure to leave you inspired and having a blast!
+Whether it’s attending an event at a leather shop in Florence, taking an Italian cooking class or bike riding through beautiful Munich, each day is sure to leave you inspired and having a blast!

 What is included?